lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     * The way the Rules are generated

-# Supporting multiple window sizes for fragmentation
+# Supporting multiple window sizes for fragmentation {#MultWinSizes}

 For ACK-Always or ACK-on-Error, implementers may opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
 For example, a large window size should be used for packets that need to be split into a large number of tiles.
 However, when the number of tiles required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, may be sufficient to provide reception status on all tiles.
-If multiple window sizes are supported, the Rule ID may signal the window size in use for a specific packet transmission.
+If multiple window sizes are supported, the Rule ID signals the window size in use for a specific packet transmission.

-The same window size MUST be used for the transmission of all tiles that belong to the same SCHC Packet.

-# Downlink SCHC Fragment transmission
+# Downlink SCHC Fragment transmission (#DwFragTimer)

 For downlink transmission of a fragmented SCHC Packet in ACK-Always mode, the SCHC Fragment receiver may support timer-based SCHC ACK retransmission.
 In this mechanism, the SCHC Fragment receiver initializes and starts a timer (the Inactivity Timer is used) after the transmission of a SCHC ACK, except when the SCHC ACK is sent in response to the last SCHC Fragment of a packet (All-1 fragment).
 In the latter case, the SCHC Fragment receiver does not start a timer after transmission of the SCHC ACK.